mrtglclk/COMS3102FINAL/README.md

 CreatePost.js: Allows users to create new posts.
 Post.js: Displays individual posts.
-SessionTimer.js: Manages session timeouts to log out users automatically!! (working on a better design) Setup and Installation
+SessionTimer.js: Manages session timeouts to log out users automatically!! (working on a better design)

-Follow these steps to get your development environment set up:

-Clone the repository
-bash
-Copy code
-git clone <repository-url>
-Install backend dependencies
-Navigate to the backend directory and install dependencies: bash
-Copy code
-cd backend
-npm install
-Install frontend dependencies
-Navigate to the frontend directory and install dependencies: bash
-Copy code
-cd ../frontend
-npm install
-Set up environment variables
-Create a .env file in the backend directory and set up the necessary environment variables for database connections and Firebase configuration.
-Run the application
-Start the backend server:
-sql
-Copy code
-npm start
-In a new terminal, start the frontend: bash
-Copy code
-cd frontend
-npm start
-Features

 User Authentication: Register, log in, and log out users.
 Post Management: Users can create, edit, delete, and view posts.